 Chithambo, T.P., & Huey, S.J., Jr. (2017).
 Internet-delivered eating disorder prevention: A randomized controlled trial of dissonance-based and cognitive-behavioral interventions.
 International Journal of Eating Disorders, 50(1), 1142-1151.
 VIEW

-Eduardo received his Ph.D. in clinical science from USC in 2017 and completed his internship at VA Pacific Islands Health Care System in Honolulu.
-He is currently a clinical postdoctoral resident at Kaiser Permanente – Vallejo in the Department of Psychiatry.
-His clinical and research interests include a) cultural considerations in psychotherapy, b) acceptance and mindfulness-based interventions, and c) intensive outpatient treatment.
+Eduardo received his Ph.D. in Clinical Science from USC in 2017.
+He completed his clinical internship at the VA Pacific Islands Health Care System in Honolulu, and his postdoctoral residency at the Vallejo Kaiser Permanente Medical Center, Department of Psychiatry.
+He is currently the Director of Behavioral Health at Sutter Health Kāhi Mōhala, a psychiatric inpatient hospital in Hawaii.
+His clinical and research interests include a) evaluating psychosocial intervention effectiveness, b) cultural considerations in psychotherapy, and c) trauma-informed care.